From fractured content to flawless personalisation: 2025 consumer study insights.

 Understanding your audience’s content preferences.

 In 2025, performance marketers must understand their target demographics' content preferences to connect with consumers.
-Our research — revealing desired frequency and formats — can help you to optimise campaigns for your audiences.
+Our research — revealing desired frequency and formats — can help you optimise campaigns for your audiences.

 How often do users prefer to engage with their favourite brands?

 Our research indicates a clear consumer preference for brand touchpoints to occur twice a week.
-Specifically, consumers surveyed want new campaign content on social media and SMS three times a week but only twice via email.
+Specifically, consumers surveyed want new campaign content on social media and SMS three times a week, but only twice via email.

 Platform preferences among generations.